-Changes, corrections, and adoptions are provided by Maryland’s Division of Vital Records and not at the Health Department.
+Changes and corrections are provided by Maryland’s Division of Vital Records and not at the Health Department.
 For more information, contact the Maryland Division of Vital Records (DVR) at 800-832-3277 or 410-764-3038, or visit the Vital Statistics Administration page.

 Please contact the Carroll County Health Department at 410-876-4442 for more information.